 The Blazor toolbar commands are positioned with left, right, or center alignment in the toolbar area.

 The Blazor Toolbar component default command is a button type, and it can render with given text input.

 You can add icons or images with or without text to the buttons.
 The icons can be positioned to the left or right.

 You can add button text when necessary, which means you can decide to show text in the pop-up alone, toolbar alone, or in both.

 To describe the actions of the command, a tooltip can be added.
 By default, HTML is supported, but the Blazor Tooltip component can also be used.

 The Blazor Toolbar provides customizable commands with styles such as CSS classes and HTML attributes such as ID, class, and styles.

 Developers can control the appearance and behaviors of the Blazor toolbar using a rich set of APIs.

-The Blazor Toolbar component is shipped with several built-in themes such as Material, Bootstrap, Fabric (Office 365), and high contrast.
+The Blazor Toolbar component is shipped with several built-in themes such as Tailwind CSS, Bootstrap 5, Bootstrap 4, Bootstrap, Material, Fabric, and High Contrast.